Builtin Functions and Constants¶

 // ⏸️

-break
+break statement¶

-jumps to the end of a block.
+break jumps to the end of a block.

-jumps to the narrowest surrounding for
+Without a label, break jumps to the narrowest surrounding for loop,

-loop, or do
+while loop, or do loop.

 for (var i = 0; i < 10; ++i) {